 The Lists are guided by the Standard Occupational Classification system (SOC 2010), a system devised to classify roles into occupational categories.
-SOC2010 is structured in nine major groups and 25 sub-major groups followed by minor groups and unit groups.
+SOC2010 is structured in nine major groups and 25 submajor groups followed by minor groups and unit groups.
 Within the structure of the classification, occupations fall broadly into four skill levels.

-The Occupations Lists operate at Levels 3 and 4 of SOC-2010.
-When processing employment permits, the Department of Business, Enterprise and Innovation evaluates the occupation based on its own criteria and salary; title, qualifications and specifications, etc., are indicative of those criteria used by the Department in determining the relevant SOC code to be applied.
+The Lists operate at Levels 3 and 4 of SOC-2010.
+When processing employment permits, the Department evaluates the occupation based on its own criteria and salary, title, qualifications and specifications etc., are indicative of those criteria used by the Department in determining the relevant SOC code to be applied.

-Submitters are advised to review the SOC2010 listing and identify the most appropriate SOC code for the occupation referred to in order to provide clarity to the specific role.
-Link to the SOC system is also available on the following webpage under 'Classification of employments' https://dbei.gov.ie/en/What-We-Do/Workplace-and-Skills/Employment-Permits/Employment-Permit-Eligibility/.
+A copy of the latest occupations lists can be found at page 12 below.
+Submitters are advised to review the SOC2010 listing and where possible identify the most appropriate SOC code for the occupation referred to in order to provide clarity to the specific role.
+Link to information on the SOC system is also available on the following webpage under 'Classification of employments' enterprise.gov.ie/en/What-We-Do/Workplace-and-Skills/Employment-Permits/Employment-Permit-Eligibility/.